atmajs/mask-compo/README.md

 ### Animation

-#### Tween
+#### Transition

-Tweens attribute changes, similar to css transition.
-Define attributes, that should be animated and `onEnterFrame` callback is called on each step, on you can use `binding` to update the ui
+Attribute transitions are similar to css transition.
+Animation is performed via MaskJS bindings, additionally you can controll it manually in defined `onEnterFrame` callback.

 - **Timing Functions**